 Moms carrying signs scolding as only a mother can, “Think about your sad choices. — Mom.”

 In a yellow wall, moms linked arms and took over the front lines in a show of determination and strength.
 More moms showed up, and then dads wearing orange came, carrying leaf blowers (to blow away the teargas).
 So Portland.
-So much humor amidst the outrage.
+Humor amidst the outrage.
 Most of these women are terrified, but they’re there anyway because they feel that strongly about this, making it even more awe inspiring.
 The front line of moms served as a shield for other protesters, and it grew until they were a protective barrier all the way around the crowd.
 They sang We Shall Overcome, and One Love, and in a lullaby singsong, told the federal agents to stand down, leave town.

 On the one hand it seems ridiculous to see these moms in shorts and ponytails, linking arms on the front lines.
 As my friend Jeanne said, it’s like wearing capes made from towels.
 It’s even more absurd to see federal officers in 50 pounds of protective riot gear and weapons, charging with raised batons into this crowd of women weighing half as much.
 They’re shooting teargas point blank, and one mom reported a cop saying “Fuck you” as he sprayed.